damalga/hackeed/README.md

 In the end, it’s about questioning, deconstructing, and building.
 Never destroying.
 That’s the spirit!

-If you have ideas, questions, projects, or just want to think out loud, [get in touch](/contact).
+If you have ideas, questions, projects, or just want to think out loud, get in touch.

-This website lives on [GitHub](#), and the frontend is built with [Vue](#), thanks to Evan You and the global open-source community driving it forward.

 Hackeed is exactly that: a living lab where curiosity rules.